sauveerk/projects/README.md

   https://github.com/sauveerk/projects/blob/main/AWS-Provisioining-Using-Terraform-GitHub-Actions.md

+- **IaC CI/CD Pipeline - GitLab and Ansible** - A GitLab CI/CD pipeline to provision AWS EC2 server and then install Nginx on it.

 ## Automation

 - **Instance Stopper** - Organizations have some set up to stop non-prod instances over weekend and/or during non-business hours.
 In mature phases, it is expanded to non-critical production systems also.
 This is a good FinOps practice.